emma-data-works/ds-class-intro/Git-setup-and-hw-instruction.md

 4. Then you can `merge` changes into the new branch with your work, or `rebase` your new branch on updated branch (now synced with upstream).
 5. You will push all your changes to the new branch you created, not existing branches in the synced fork.
 This way, then branches in your fork only have changes from upstream so no conflict will occur.

-# Setting up your forked repo:
+## Setting up your forked repo:

 1. In terminal/command line, navigate to the folder you want to put this repo.

-2. **Only required once**: Fork the [class repo](https://github.com//emma-data-works/ds-class-intro) to your GitHub account.
+2. **[Only required for first-time setup]**: Fork the [class repo](https://github.com//emma-data-works/ds-class-intro) to your GitHub account.
 Your repo should look something like
 	`https://github.com/YOUR_USERNAME/ds-class-intro`

-3. **Only required once**: Clone the **forked repo** to your local directory and enter your local repo directory
+3. **[Only required for first-time setup]**: Clone the **forked repo** to your local directory and enter your local repo directory

 	```
+	cd [YOUR DESTINATION DIRECTORY] # navigate to destination

 	git clone https://github.com/YOUR_USERNAME/ds-class-intro.git

 	cd ds-class-intro
 	```

-4. **Only required once**: [Configure remote for the fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork) following the instructions
+4. **[Only required for first-time setup]**: [Configure remote for the fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork) following the instructions
 	- Check you remote of your fork: `git remote -v`
-	- Specify the class remote(https://github.com//emma-data-works/ds-class-intro) as upstream repo that will be synced wih your fork.
+	- Specify the class remote(`https://github.com/emma-data-works/ds-class-intro`) as upstream repo that will be synced wih your fork.
-	  `git remote add upstream https://github.com//emma-data-works/ds-class-intro.git`
+	  `git remote add upstream https://github.com/emma-data-works/ds-class-intro.git`
 	- Verify the new upstream repository you've specified for your fork by running `git remote -v` again.
 You should now see at least 4 of them including `upstream` pull and fetch, and `origin` pull and fetch.

-5. **Do this whenever you'd like to add upstream changes to your forked repo**.
+5. **[Do this whenever you'd like to add upstream changes to your forked repo]**.
 [Sync a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) to get the latest updates from class repo.

 	- Fetch the branches and their respective commits from the upstream repo by running `git fetch upstream`
 	- If you'd like to update your forked remote with upstream changes, you can merge in and push the upstream changes to your branch in the forked remote.